The evolving designer ecosystem

 When working on a design, the typical process usually involves concepts, designs sketched on a sheet of paper.
 Ideas then lead to physical prototypes (functional concepts that do not fully consider the visual design).
 Then follow the visual prototypes (concepts that are more faithful to the design but do not integrate the internal components).
 Both physical and visual are combined to create alpha and beta prototypes (preproduction models that work and look like the final product).
 These steps usually overlap considerably, as shown below:

-Wonder how can peel 3d transform your work, solve problems, and save you time?
+Wonder how Peel 3D can transform your work, solve problems, and save you time?

 author